 The conservation easement (Appendix 2) includes a list of BPVs that will be protected including the following BPV: "Habitat for fish, wildlife, and plants that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
-The term "habitat" includes vegetation along banks and shorelines that contribute to maintaining watershed health.
-The term "native" refers to plants and animals that occur naturally on the Property and are defined as "native" by the California Department of Fish & Wildlife and its successors."
+The term "habitat" includes vegetation along banks and shorelines that provide critical cover, forage and nesting habitat for a variety of species and contribute to maintaining watershed health.
+The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors."

-2. Objective: Preserve open space in order to protect natural and cultural resources, viewsheds, agricultural land uses, and the recreation setting.
+2. Objective: Preserve open space in order to protect natural and cultural resources, viewsheds, and the recreation setting from further development.